Key Takeaways

 What is CeraVe Foaming Cleanser?

-This is a gel cleanser that lathers into a light foam and is meant for daily cleansing.
-The whole point of it is pretty simple: remove excess oil, leftover skincare, surface grime, and light makeup without leaving your face feeling raw afterward.
+A gel cleanser that lathers into a light foam and is meant for daily cleansing.
+The point is straightforward: remove excess oil, leftover skincare, surface grime, and light makeup without leaving your face feeling raw afterward.

-In the CeraVe lineup, this is basically the balanced middle option.
-It is not as soft and cushiony as the Hydrating Cleanser, and it is not as treatment-focused as the Acne Control Cleanser.
-It is just the straightforward everyday cleanser for people whose skin runs normal, combination, or oily.
+In the CeraVe lineup, this is the balanced middle option.
+Not as soft and cushiony as the Hydrating Cleanser, and not as treatment-focused as the Acne Control Cleanser.
+It is the everyday cleanser for normal, combination, or oily skin that just wants something dependable.

 Who is this for?

-I think this cleanser works best for people whose skin gets shiny, congested, or a little greasy through the day, but who still do not want that harsh stripped-clean feeling.
-It is especially easy to recommend for normal to oily skin, combination skin, and acne-prone skin that wants a basic cleanser rather than a strong active cleanser at every wash.
+This works best for skin that gets shiny, congested, or a little greasy through the day, but still does not want that harsh stripped-clean feeling after washing.
+It is easy to recommend for normal to oily skin, combination skin, and acne-prone skin that wants a basic cleanser rather than a strong active one.

-If you are still figuring out where your skin sits, it helps to start there first because people often describe themselves as oily when they are actually dehydrated or just shiny in the T-zone.
-If that sounds familiar, read my guide on how to identify your skin type.
+If you are still figuring out where your skin sits, start there first — people often describe themselves as oily when they are actually dehydrated or only shiny in the T-zone.
+My guide on how to identify your skin type can help clarify that.

 Who is it not for?

-This is not the cleanser I would push first for very dry skin, highly reactive skin, or a damaged barrier that already feels tight after washing.
-It is gentle for a foaming cleanser, but it is still a foaming cleanser, and some skin types simply do better with something creamier and less oil-focused.
+Not the cleanser I would push first for very dry skin, highly reactive skin, or a damaged barrier that already feels tight after washing.
+It is gentle for a foaming cleanser, but it is still a foaming cleanser, and some skin types do better with something creamier and less oil-focused.

-It is also not the best pick if you want your cleanser to feel indulgent.
-There is no fragrance, no soft spa scent, no fancy sensorial finish.
-Some people love that because it feels clean and low-risk.
-Other people will think it is a little boring, and honestly, that is fair.
+It is also not the pick if you want your cleanser to feel indulgent.
+There is no fragrance, no soft finish, nothing spa-adjacent about it.
+For some people, that is exactly the appeal.
+For others it will feel boring, and that is a fair reaction.

 Is CeraVe Foaming Cleanser actually good for oily skin?
 And for normal skin?

-Yes, I think this is where it makes the most sense.
-On oily skin, it does a good job of removing surface oil without making your face feel overly scrubbed or squeaky.
-On normal skin, it can also work well if you prefer a fresher, cleaner finish instead of a creamy residue.
+Yes, and this is where it makes the most sense.
+On oily skin, it removes surface oil well without making the face feel overly scrubbed or squeaky.
+On normal skin, it can work well too if you prefer a fresher, cleaner finish over a creamy, leave-something-behind cleanse.

 The reason it works for both is that it is not trying to be extreme in either direction.
-It is not ultra-rich, and it is not aggressively clarifying.
-It sits in that useful middle space where skin feels properly cleansed but usually not punished.
+Not ultra-rich, not aggressively clarifying.
+It sits in that useful middle space where skin feels properly cleansed but not punished.

 Does it strip the skin barrier or feel drying?